BRO200BS/pluribit/README.md

 ## Consensus Mechanism

-pluriƀit's consensus is a multi-stage lottery designed to favor decentralization by neutralizing the raw hardware advantages common in pure Proof-of-Work systems.
+pluriƀit's consensus is a multi-stage process designed for decentralization by reducing the hardware advantages common in pure Proof-of-Work systems.

 #### 1\.
 Proof-of-Work (Spam Resistance)

   * A trivial PoW puzzle must be solved to begin the block proposal process.
   * This acts as a rate-limiting mechanism to prevent spam, not as the primary security mechanism.
-It grants a "ticket" to participate in the next stage.
+It allows participation in the next stage.

 #### 2\.
 Verifiable Delay Function (VDF)

   * The PoW solution is used as input to a VDF.
   * The VDF requires a fixed duration of sequential computation that cannot be significantly parallelized or sped up with specialized hardware.
-  * This enforces a **time cost**, equalizing the playing field between miners with different levels of computational power.
+  * This enforces a **time cost**, which makes computational power differences between miners less significant.

 #### 3\.
 Verifiable Random Function (VRF)